-In connection with the proposed initial public offering of the Company's shares, the Group undertook certain corporate restructuring activities in 2021 to establish an offshore structure to hold the entire equity interest in Atour Shanghai ("Restructuring").
+In connection with the initial public offering of the Company's shares, the Group undertook certain corporate restructuring activities in 2021 to establish an offshore structure to hold the entire equity interest in Atour Shanghai ("Restructuring").
 The Restructuring was approved by the shareholders and board of directors of Atour Shanghai in December 2020 and a reorganization framework agreement was entered into between Atour Shanghai and the shareholders of Atour Shanghai in February 2021.
 As part of the Restructuring, the Company established an intermediate holding company of the Group in Hong Kong, Atour Hong Kong, to hold the entire equity interests in Atour Shanghai.

 Pursuant to the Restructuring, the affiliates of the existing equity holders of Atour Shanghai would acquire the equity interests in the Company substantially in proportion to their respective effective equity interests in Atour Shanghai prior to the Restructuring.
-The Restructuring was fully completed in May 2021 upon the completion of issuance of the shares of the Company to the affiliates of the former equity holders of Atour Shanghai.
+As of March 31, 2021, the equity holders of Atour Shanghai had surrendered their equity ownership in Atour Shanghai and the Company had become the ultimate holding company of Atour Shanghai.
+The Restructuring was then fully completed in May 2021 upon the completion of issuance of the shares of the Company to the affiliates of the former equity holders of Atour Shanghai.
 The Restructuring did not change any rights or economic interests of the equity holders of Atour Shanghai, including the preference rights where applicable, notwithstanding the interval of time between the surrendering of their Atour Shanghai's shares and the acquisition of the Company's shares (through their offshore affiliates) due to certain PRC foreign exchange regulatory procedures that are considered administrative in nature.